franzbu/WinHammer.spoon/README.md

 LattinMellon:new({

-  -- modifier(s) to hold to move (left mouse button) or resize (right mouse button) a window: modifier1 = { 'alt' }, -- also a group of modifiers susch as { 'alt', 'cmd' } is possible modifier2 = { 'ctrl' },
+  -- modifier(s) to hold to move (left mouse button) or resize (right mouse button) a window: modifier1 = { 'alt' }, -- also a group of modifiers such as { 'alt', 'cmd' } is possible modifier2 = { 'ctrl' },

 })